What is an apprenticeship program?

 What happens when I become a registered apprentice?

-You will sign a legal document called an Apprentice Contract.
+Once a contractor has agreed to sponsor you as an apprentice, you will sign a legal document called an Apprentice Contract.
 The parties to the Contract are you, your apprenticeship sponsor and the State of Wisconsin.
 This identifies responsibilities and obligations of each party to the Apprentice Contract.
-You will be on a 12-month probationary period with the contractor once you are hired.
+You will be on a 12-month probationary period with the contractor.
 As an apprentice, you will work under the direction of a journeyman on the job site.

 What is my cost for apprenticeship training?